msillano/tuyaDAEMON/tuyaDAEMON/README.md

 - a mixed strategy: if any DP changes, it returns only the modified DPs, otherwise all the DPs. (e.g. [power\_strip](https://github.com/msillano/tuyaDAEMON/blob/main/devices/power\_strip/device\_power\_strip.pdf)).
 - deprecated in tuyaDAEMON because it requires encoded data values.

-**SCHEMA:** implemented in few bigger devices, returns the values of all DPs (e.g. [ACmeter](https://github.com/msillano/tuyaDAEMON/blob/main/devices/ACmeter/device\_ACmeter.pdf)).
+**SCHEMA:** implemented in a few bigger devices, returns the values of all DPs (e.g. [ACmeter](https://github.com/msillano/tuyaDAEMON/blob/main/devices/ACmeter/device\_ACmeter.pdf)).

-**REFRESH:** implemented in few devices, forces a new data sample or update.
+**REFRESH:** implemented in a few devices, forces a new data sample or update.
 Returns only the PDs that have changed.

 - _smartLife app_ repeats REFRESH every 5s, when it is required by a responsive UI, but only when the UI is visible, to reduce the resources use.

 **Data Point Capabilities:**

 _The value of a DP is usually atomic (boolean, integer, string), for easy use in tuya-cloud automation.
-But some DPs can use structured values, e.g. in the case of configuration data, usually defined in a page of the UI, and not used in automation.
+But some DPs can use structured values, e.g. in the case of configuration data, usually defined on a page of the UI, and not used in automation.
 Structured data is usually JSON, base64 encoded.
-In many cases the ´encode/decode´ functions (see <code>core.ENCODE/DECODE user library</code> node) are indispensable for obtaining human readable values._
+In many cases, the ´encode/decode´ functions (see <code>core.ENCODE/DECODE user library</code> node) are indispensable for obtaining human-readable values._

 Any DP as is own behavior: